H2020-COSSIM/OMNETPP_COSSIM_workspace/README.md

 - `INET 3.2.4` version which is required by COSSIM to model real networks.
 - `HLANode` project which interconnects the OMNET++ with the cgem5 through HLA.
 - `test` project which contains a basic demo with 4 simulated nodes using both Ethernet and Wireless networks.

+Please refer to [COSSIM _framework](https://github.com/H2020-COSSIM/COSSIM_framework) repository for more details.

 ## Build the OMNET_WORKSPACE